whosonfirst/go-whosonfirst-browser/README.md

 ```

-The "guts" of the application live in the `browser.go` package

-For example... :

-But if you wanted to ... using the [Go Cloud Blob package](https://gocloud.dev/howto/blob/)
+The "guts" of the application live in the `browser.go` package.
+This is by design to make it easy (or easier, at least) to create derivative browser tools that use custom readers or caches.
+For example if you wanted to create a browser that read files using the [Go Cloud Blob package](https://gocloud.dev/howto/blob/) you would write:

 ```
 package main